The Wattage Myth vs. The Lumen Reality

 - DesignLights Consortium (DLC) Qualified Products List

-- U.S. DOE FEMP – Purchasing Energy-Efficient Commercial and Industrial LED Luminaires
+- U.S. DOE FEMP – Purchasing Energy-Efficient LED Luminaires

 - IES LM-79-19 Standard for Optical and Electrical Measurement